Pulsating active matter

 \textit{Discussion.}---It is striking that PAM entails hydrodynamic patterns akin to RDS.
 Indeed, our model does not feature any reaction, and particle diffusion is strongly hampered in dense regimes of interest.
 Yet, it is insightful to regard individual pulsation as a chemical reaction, whose coordinate is the particle phase, with $\omega$ effectively driving cycles between isomers.
 Importantly, this drive is a monomolecular reaction.
-Consistently, hydrodynamic non-linearities all stem from particle interactions: Setting $\bar\varepsilon=0=c$ yields a linear dynamics for $A$.
+Consistently, hydrodynamic non-linearities all stem from particle interactions: setting $\bar\varepsilon=0=c$ yields a linear dynamics for $A$ [Eq.~\eqref{hydro}].
 The interplay between synchronisation, repulsion and deformation is then akin to mechano-chemical coupling, which indeed regulates cell size in tissues~\cite{Howard2011, Recho2019}.
+From a broader perspective, our model can be regarded as a minimal, yet non-trivial description of a large class of systems involving synchronisation and mechanical pulsation.

-Overall, our results show that cells do not need to self-propel to promote contractile patterns.
-This scenario should be robust when considering more complex interactions.
-Indeed, if the reference area and perimeter of deforming cells~\cite{Bi2015, Bi2016} are pulsating, oscillations between elongated and rounded cells is again a route to wave propagation, given local synchronisation of cycling.
+Here, contraction is sustained by a microscopic periodic drive, in contrast with theories featuring contractile stress at the hydrodynamic level~\cite{Marchetti2013}.
+While the collective dynamics of deformable particles has recently attracted attention~\cite{Manning2023}, our model motivates one to explore further the role of mechanical pulsation.
+Importantly, the emergence of deformation waves should be robust when considering even more complex interactions.
+For instance, by promoting the reference area and perimeter of deforming cells~\cite{Bi2015, Bi2016, Yeomans2019, Loewe2020, Lin2022} to pulsating variables with local synchronisation, the ensuing oscillations between elongated and rounded shapes is again a route to wave propagation.

 Interestingly, our model reveals how density controls the crossover between wave types.
 In cardiac tissues, the emergence of spiral waves and turbulence signals fibrillation.
 Various strategies have been proposed to mitigate this while avoiding drastic measures~\cite{Luther2011, Karma2013, Fenton2022}.
 To this end, our model stands out as an appropriate platform in search of protocols inhibiting specific waves with local perturbation.
-Moreover, even for dense systems of macroscopic pulsating units, such as human crowds~\cite{Bartolo2019}, it should still be relevant to delineate strategies which avoid disastrous contraction waves.

 \acknowledgments{We acknowledge insightful discussions with Michael E. Cates, Luke K. Davis, Massimiliano Esposito, Robert L. Jack, Alessandro Manacorda, Xia-Qing Shi, Benjamin D. Simons, Julien Tailleur, and Fr\'ed\'eric van Wijland.
 Work funded by the Luxembourg National Research Fund (FNR), grant reference 14389168.}